Indiscriminate covers of infinite translation surfaces are innocent, not devious: Context on finite area flat surfaces of infinite topological type

 The seminal paper of Chamanara \cite{Chamanara04} introduced a 1-parameter family of flat surfaces of infinite type and of finite area with a non-trivial Veech group.
 The main results of that paper discussed the Veech groups that appear.
 Most importantly, even though the surfaces constructed possess many symmetries, the Veech group is never a lattice for any surface arising in this construction.
 We review Chamanara's construction in section \ref{sect:evil covers} and apply some of our results to spaces of covers thereof.

 Another study of flat surfaces of infinite type and finite area has been the construction of Bowman which extends the Arnoux-Yoccoz family of flat surfaces to include a surface of infinite genus and finite area \cite{Bowman13}.
-This surface of infinite genus and finite area admits a pseudo-Anosov diffeomorphism.
-Moreover, it was found that the Veech group of this surface is isomorphic to $\mathbb{Z}\times \mathbb{Z}_2$ and that the directions preserved by the pseudo-Anosov map correspond to uniquely ergodic translation flows.
+This surface of infinite genus and finite area admits a affine automorphism with hyperbolic derivative.
+Moreover, it was found that the Veech group of this surface is isomorphic to $\mathbb{Z}\times \mathbb{Z}_2$ and that the directions preserved by the hyperbolic automorphism correspond to uniquely ergodic translation flows.

 In \cite{Hinf}, a construction of Thurston is modified to produce infinite genus flat surfaces with non-elementary Veech groups.
 The construction sometimes produces finite area surfaces, and in this case the translation flow can be shown to be uniquely ergodic on various affine images of the surfaces.